vitek2711/rsschool-cv/cv.md

 * Self-Growth.

 ***
+I am motivated, punctual and open-minded.
+Can easily adapt to various environments.
+Excellent team player.
 I will be glad to study modern web development technologies and join a team of creative and energetic people!

 ***